 The bureau launched a program called COINTELPRO (short for counterintelligence program), designed to disrupt efforts to unify Black militant groups such as SNCC and the Panthers.
 In December 1969, two Chicago leaders of the party, Fred Hampton, and Mark Clark, were killed in a police raid.
 According to the party's attorney, 28 Panthers had been killed by the end of the decade, and many other members were either in jail or forced to leave the United States to avoid arrest.
 After Newton's conviction was reversed, he called for developing survival programs in Black communities to build support for the BPP.
 These programs provided free breakfasts for children, established free medical clinics, helped the homeless find housing, and gave away free clothing and food.

-This attempt to shift the direction of the party did not prevent further external attacks and internal conflicts, and the party continued to decline as a political force.
+This attempt to shift the party's direction did not prevent further external attacks and internal conflicts, and the party continued to decline as a political force.
 After the departure of Newton and Seale, the party's new leader, Elaine Brown, continued to emphasize community service programs.
 These programs were frequently organized and run by Black women, who were a majority in the party by the mid-1970s.
 By the end of the 1970s, weakened by external attacks, legal problems, and internal divisions, the Panthers were no longer a political force.

 Throughout their decline, several women sustained the organizations' community programs until 1981, when the Oakland-based program closed in 1997.
 The Black Panther Party Research Project (BPPRP) was created to locate sources and develop finding aids to assist researchers and the general public with uncovering information about the BPP, one of the twentieth century's most controversial yet least researched organizations.